Never Presume You Have No Rights When it Comes to Debt Collection

 In a similar situation, the Consumers Law team recently won judgment for a consumer who had received improper notice from a debt collector in violation of the FDCPA.
 In Harlan v.
 NRA Group, LLC, (Feb.
 9, 2011), the debt collector substituted the word “assumed” with “presumed” in the notice stating that failure to dispute the debt within 30 days of receiving the notice, the “debt will be presumed to be valid.”
 “Presumed” can mean a legal presumption that a debt is owed when that is not the case.
 The court held that the notice created uncertainty and confusion, and was deceptive in violation of the Act.
 The FDCPA requires a collection notice to be clear and direct from the perspective of the least sophisticated debtor.

 The court entered a $1000.00 judgment for Harlan for this violation.
 Along with the award, the debt collector is responsible for paying Harlan’s attorney fees and costs.
 The FDCPA allows for the award of attorney fees and costs to enable consumers such as Harlan to bring a claim when it would otherwise be impractical.

-The Flitter Lorenz team is here to help you when debt collectors fail to uphold their responsibilities.
+The Flitter Milz team is here to help you when debt collectors fail to uphold their responsibilities.
 If you are the victim of improper debt collection practices, contact us, we may be able to help.